Skip to main content

 82%

-• The combat system is the best in the series, offering fluid and satisfying gameplay with new mechanics like the Death Glove and various skills.
+• The combat system is the best in the series, offering fluid and satisfying gameplay with new mechanics like the Death Glove and various abilities.

-• The game features a unique and engaging story filled with quirky characters and absurd humor, staying true to Suda51's style.
+• The game features a unique and engaging story filled with absurd humor and references to pop culture, making it a fun experience for fans of Suda51.

 • story

 The story of "No More Heroes 3" is a polarizing aspect, with some praising its absurdity and character depth, while others criticize it for being shallow and convoluted.
-Many reviewers note that the narrative is filled with quirky elements and references to previous entries, making it essential for players to be familiar with the series to fully appreciate the plot.
-Overall, while the story may not be the main draw for everyone, it retains the franchise's signature wackiness and charm, contributing to an entertaining experience.
+Many reviews highlight the need to understand previous entries, particularly "Travis Strikes Again," to fully appreciate the narrative's nuances and references.
+Overall, while the story is often described as chaotic and nonsensical, it retains a certain charm that resonates with fans of the series, making it a notable, if flawed, conclusion to Travis's journey.

 • “Love the crazy story and bonkers as hell characters.”

-• “The story is the most focused it's been up to this point, not just having Travis aimlessly climb ranks until story beats hit, but we are constantly being clued in as the story progresses outside of Travis' point of view.”
+• “The story is the most focused it's been up to this point, not just having Travis aimlessly climb ranks until story beats hit; we are constantly being clued in as the story progresses outside of Travis' point of view, which doesn't happen in previous games.”

 • “Not only does the introduction of magical resurrection torpedo any chance of the plot being taken seriously, but what's here is just silly.”